Zoey 101: Production difficulties

+In January 2022, Jamie Lynn Spears released her autobiography Things I Should Have Said.
+Spears claimed that Nikolas was a bully, and said that she had no memory of "...ever bullying anyone."
+On January 28, Britney Spears denounced various claims in her sister's book on Instagram, saying "[you're] lying, just like you lied about Alexa Nikolas!"
+Shortly after, Nikolas confirmed that Britney had reached out to apologize for the August 2005 confrontation.
+Christopher Massey contradicted both women, saying "Bullying was not a thing... [there was] definitely no bullying on the set."
+Later in the same year, Nikolas revealed that during her time on set, she additionally stated that she "did not feel safe" around Schneider, alleging that she was pressured to wear revealing clothing, and that he inappropriately responded to her complaints about Spears screaming at her.

 Home media

-Paramount Home Entertainment (under the Nickelodeon brand) has released all 4 seasons on DVD in Region 1 (United States only).
+Paramount Home Entertainment (under the Nickelodeon label) has released all 4 seasons on DVD in Region 1 (United States only).
 Seasons 2, 3, and 4 are manufacture-on-demand (MOD) releases and are available only through Amazon.com.
 Alliance Home Entertainment has released the first three seasons on DVD in Canada only.
 Season 3 was released on March 8, 2011.
 In Region 4, Madman Entertainment has released the first two seasons on DVD in Australia.

 Reception

+Critical response

 The series received positive reviews from its target demographic, scoring high with younger audiences.
 The series premiere was Nickelodeon's best performance for a series premiere (live action or animation) in almost eight years.
-The series finale "Chasing Zoey" became the highest-rated live-action show ever on Nickelodeon, with over 7.3 million viewers; and also beat out American Idol as the highest-rated show in the teens 12-17 demographic.
-Common Sense Media gave the show a 3 out of 5 rating.
+The series finale "Chasing Zoey" became the highest-rated live-action show ever on Nickelodeon, with over 7.3 million viewers; additionally, it also beat out American Idol as the highest-rated show in the teens 12–17 demographic.
+Common Sense Media gave the show a 3/5 rating.
 On Rotten Tomatoes, the first season has an 80% rating based on reviews from 5 critics.

 Criticisms of the show have come from older audiences, including claims that the show is unrealistic.

-Controversies

-Bullying

-Speculation of bullying began in August 2005, when reports surfaced that Britney Spears confronted Alexa Nikolas and proceeded to scream at her, calling her an "evil little girl" and telling her to "...watch herself or she will never work in this town again!"
-A representative from the Spears family later confirmed the confrontation, and said that Britney "...felt she was sticking up for her sister."
-In December 2007, following the announcement of Jamie Lynn Spears' pregnancy, Nikolas gave an impromptu interview to TMZ where she confirmed that she "...left because of [an] uncomfortable working environment."
-She also sidestepped whether Britney had confronted her, saying that meeting her "the first couple times were great", but the two "had some miscommunication" and declined to speak further about the subject.